AtsukoCoffey/healthy-food-club/README.md

 * The landing page should show what this site is offering intuitively.
 * The Info page should have a variety of articles that are categorized by different perspectives.
 * Burger icon is commonly used on smaller screens, so using this convention suits users' expectations.
 *	The Sign-up page submit button should be clearly visible and interactive when the mouse hovers over it.
-It should also change colour and text after submitting to indicate that the form was sent.

 ## 4. Skeleton Plane